-- (b)(c) A total suspended solids median concentration not greater than 50 grams per cubic metre and a 95 percentile concentration not greater than 100 grams per cubic metre. - 228.243.
-The operational port area must, as far as practicable, be maintained free of accumulation of wood debris and other organic product such that it is limited in its ability to be conveyed to the stormwater drains and cause objectionable odours beyond the site boundary. - 229.244.
-The consent holder must undertake the following measures to minimise adverse effects associated with operational stormwater discharges: - (a) Removal of bark and wood debris. - (b) Routine sweeping of the operational port area. - (c) Dust suppression measures. - (d) Regular cleaning of catchpits. - 230.245.
-Sediment and sludge collected from the maintenance of the stormwater system, including internal drains and any debris traps, must be disposed of at a site or facility that is authorised to accept the level of contaminants in the such waste materials.
+- 229. The consent holder must undertake the following measures to minimise adverse effects associated with operational stormwater discharges: - (a) Removal of bark and wood debris. - (b) Routine sweeping of the operational port area. - (c) Dust suppression measures. - (d) Regular cleaning of catchpits. - 230.
+Sediment collected from the maintenance of the stormwater system, including internal drains and any debris traps, must be disposed of at a site that is authorised to accept such wastes.